is life a recipe

 Coleman has clearly picked up some new skills whilst away from Margate – nicely done PC, good work mate.

 And here she is finished.
-The noodles are lightly blanched, place some Spring onion, some crunchy peanuts, some fish, and then some of the dipping sauce.
+The noodles are lightly blanched, place some Spring onion, some crunchy peanuts, some Catfish, and then some of the dipping sauce.
 BOOM!!!
 Of course, accompanied by a Hanoi Beer!!!

 We joked and laughed with the staff and other diners, as we had no idea how to prepare the food – so you’ll see one of the team came to help show the first time.
 The food was delicious; buttery, Fennelly, peanuty with a little chili spice heat too – just gorgeous.
 We all wolfed it down, including me who is not a fishy person as you know.
-The fish they use here is catfish.
+The fish they use here is Catfish.

-This place is like 80-100 years old, run-down a little yes, but that’s the charm of the place and also the attraction to go in and explore, like the rest of Hanoi, Vietnam.
-Also because it is old it therefore means it is successful and sustainable.
-Lots of locals don’t mind going there for the food and/or décor I suggest we Westerners just shut up and get on with it, and stop being self-opinionated ponces -this place was amazing, reasonably priced, great culture and charm, nice people both eating and serving and truly wonderful flavors.
 Price, as a moan, well if you think 150,000 Vietnamese Dong is expensive I suggest you get a higher paid job or get some pocket money from your Dad, or sell something to pay for it – the price is reasonable believe me.
 Of course, you pay over the top for what is a tourist stop – but a restaurant that had a whole street renamed after its food, I’ll give that a go for sure.

 Quaint looking indeed, the worldly famous Cha Ca La Vong Restaurant in Hanoi – just love it, what a place – being shown off by the Kennett and Coleman clans

 The food writer Alastair Hendy, who lives in London, has a recipe for this classic fish dish in his new book – Food & Travels: Asia.
 So I have stolen that and added some things I think are missing from what we enjoyed that day in Hanoi.
-The way to do this is if you can, is to finish it off at the table along with its classic accompaniment of cooked vermicelli noodles, crushed toasted peanuts, and nouc cham, a Vietnamese condiment made of fish sauce, lime juice, sugar, rice vinegar, chilies, and garlic.

 You will need:

-• 3 cloves of garlic, peeled and crushed;
+• 3 cloves of garlic, peeled and crushed,

-• 3-4″ of galangal, peeled and finely chopped;
+• 3-4″ of galangal, peeled and finely chopped,

-• 2 tablespoons ground turmeric;
+• 2 tablespoons ground turmeric,

-• 1 tablespoon fish sauce;
+• 1 tablespoon fish sauce,

-• 1 chili padi finely chopped;
+• 1 chili padi finely chopped,

-• 1-2 teaspoon caster sugar;
+• 1-2 teaspoon caster sugar,

-• 500g firm white fish – catfish, monkfish, or snapper cut into 2cm rough chunks;
+• 500g firm white fish– catfish, monkfish, or snapper cut into 2cm rough chunks,

-• Sea salt and cracked black pepper;
+• Seasalt and cracked black Kampot pepper,

-• A knob of butter;
+• A knob of butter,

-• 1 tablespoon of Olive oil;
+• 1 tablespoon of Olive oil,

-• 1/2 cup of Dill, roughly chopped;
+• 1/2 cup of Dill, roughly chopped,

-• 4-5 Spring onions cut into 5 cm lengths;
+• 4-5 Spring onions cut into 5 cm lengths,

-• A handful of roughly chopped coriander;
+• A handful of roughly chopped coriander,

-• Vermicelli rice noodles to serve how many people you have; and
+• Vermicelli rice noodles to serve how many people you have, and

 • Crushed salty peanuts.